terryma/snoocore/oauth.md

 #### `oauth.duration`

 If you are doing temporary things, there isn't a need to set this.
 If you want to do more long term tasks (more than an hour) you will need to set this to `'permanent'`.
 Read the section on [authorization](https://github.com/reddit/reddit/wiki/OAuth2#authorization) on the Reddit OAuth documentation for more information.

+### `oauth.consumerSecret`

+This is only needed for web applications.
+You can leave it an empty string, or leave it out all together for installed applecations.

 ### Getting the authentication URL